martijnvogten/pojoquery/README.md

 ### Customization through Annotations

 You still have full control over the SQL that is generated:
 Let's say we want to improve on the list by adding the number of comments and date of last comment.
 We can add custom query clauses using annotations.

 	@Join("LEFT JOIN comment ON comment.article_id=article.id")
-	@GroupBy("comment.id")
+	@GroupBy("article.id")
 	class ArticleListView extends Article {
 		Author author;